By Alexa Chipman February 7, 2017

-Settled in an oak grove between sweeping vineyards, lavender fields and rolling hills, Matanzas Creek Winery’s cheerful creek runs down the property, forming miniature cascades.
-The architecture is designed to fit in with its environment, primarily of wood and stone, with small seating areas scattered throughout to enjoy the scenery.
-They are set up for a fun summer afternoon, with bocce ball court and cornholes, the popular game of tossing bean bags at a target.
+Settled in an grove of majestic oaks between fields of lavender and gently sloped vineyards, Matanzas Creek Winery’s gentle stream runs down the property, forming miniature cascades.
+The tasting room architecture of wood and stone is fitting for the environment, with small seating areas scattered throughout to enjoy the scenery.
+They are set up for a relaxing summer afternoon, with bocce ball court and corn holes, the popular game of tossing bean bags at a target.

-The gift shop is carefully curated, with helpful wine accessories such as the Menu Breather Decanter, which allows you to aerate an entire bottle of wine, then easily pour it back into the bottle, lovely cheese sets, wine pairing recipe books, and a wide array of lavender products created by the winery from their gardens.
+The gift shop is carefully curated, with helpful wine accessories such as the Menu Breather Decanter, which allows you to aerate an entire bottle of wine, then pour it back into the bottle, lovely cheese sets, wine pairing recipe books, and a wide array of lavender products created by the winery from their gardens.
 If you need to buy the perfect gift for a wine lover, they are a great place to look, and the prices are reasonable.
+I have been to a lot of different wineries in the area, and I think this is the best gift shop in the area.

 2014 Sauvignon Blanc – Knights Valley Helena Bench